yasir-8973/email-verification/README.md

 # email-verification
-sent OTP to Email in Node js.
+Sent OTP to Email in Node js.
-Install Node `npm install` and start `npm run dev`
+Install Node `npm install` and start `npm run dev` to test.